danieleln/latex-wizard/README.md

 - `out/` is the output directory.
 When compiling, all the compilation files (as well as the output `.pdf` file) will be stored in this directory
-- `.git`: a git repository is automatically initialized
+- `.git`: a git repository that is automatically initialized
+- `.gitignore` contains a list of files that git should ignore